Rock Painting Ideas was put together so you can join in on the kindness rock movement. Spreading joy to others has actually becoming an obsession.

 More resources on rock painting:

-Please let me know in the comments below if you’ve found a rock or if you’re involved with rock painting and how it’s impacted your life.
+Please let me know in the comments below if you’ve found a painted pebble or if you’re involved with rock painting and how it’s impacted your life.
 Thank you for stopping by.

 Don’t forget to pin this post to your rock painting ideas Pinterest board!
 I will be continually updating it.